felluminati/PhaserWorkshopLearndot/concepts/040-adding-movement/000-player-input.md

 ## Back to Player.js

-Alright we have our cursors.
-Some buttons included in the cursors object are up, down, left, right directional keys and the space bar.
-We can create a function in our Player that will take the cursors object and check to see if it's various keys are being pressed.
+Alright we have our `cursors`.
+Some buttons included in the cursors object are `up`, `down`, `left`, `right` directional keys and the `space bar`.
+We can create a function in our `Player` that will take the cursors object and check to see if it's various keys are being pressed.
 Then we can add logic affecting the player's velocity on the X axis since we want him to move left and right across the level.

 <hint title="movin' out">